Information about Mpox in Berlin

 • Monkeypox/ Mpox?

-Monkeypox (Mpox) is a viral disease caused by the monkeypox virus (MPXV).
-The virus is related to the classical smallpox viruses (variola, smallpox).
-Mpox has been a rare disease in Europe, so far thought to be transmitted mainly from rodents to humans.
-Human-to-human transmission occurs mainly in close contact.
+Mpox is a viral disease caused by the monkeypox virus (MPXV).
+The virus is related to the classic smallpox viruses (Variola, Smallpox).
+Mpox has been a rare disease in Europe, presumably transmitted to humans primarily from rodents and circulating mainly in Central and West African countries.
+Human-to-human transmission occurs mainly through close contact.

 • What is the current situation with monkeypox/ Mpox?